vanetix/lambda-chef-node-cleanup/README.md

 The Lambda function code can be found at `lambda/main.py` for your reference.
 Everything within the `lambda/` directory of this repository makes up the required files needed to run the Lambda as is so be sure to zip it all up.
 You'll still want to consult the Prerequisites section to understand a few things, though.

 # Destroying
-If you used Terraform, you can cleanup with:
-1. `terraform destroy terraform`
+If you used Terraform, you can cleanup with `terraform destroy terraform`

 # License
 Copyright 2016 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.